 Qatar country brief

 The State of Qatar occupies around 11,400 sq kms on the small Qatar Peninsula on the northeast coast of the much larger Arabian Peninsula.
 Its sole land border is with Saudi Arabia to the south, with the rest of its territory surrounded by the Gulf.
-A strait in the Persian Gulf separates Qatar from the nearby island state of Bahrain.
+A strait in the Gulf separates Qatar from the nearby island state of Bahrain.

 Qatar has been ruled as an absolute and hereditary Emirate by the Al Thani family since the mid-19th century.
 The founder of the dynasty was Muhammed Al-Thani who ruled from 1868-76.
 The non-elected executive branch of the government comprises a Council of Ministers and an Advisory Council (Majlis al-Shura).

 Qatar has a population of 1.9 million, with approximately 20 per cent having citizenship.
-The majority of residents are foreign expatriate workers, including other Arabs from Jordan, the Palestine Territories, Syria, Egypt, Yemen and Lebanon, as well as South Asians, Filipinos and Europeans.
+The majority of residents are foreign expatriate workers, including other Arabs from Jordan, the Palestinian Territories, Syria, Egypt, Yemen and Lebanon, as well as South Asians, Filipinos and Europeans.

-On 25 June 2013, Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar after his father, HH Sheikh Hamad bin Khalifa Al Thani, voluntarily abdicated.
+On 25 June 2013, Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar after his father, HH Sheikh Hamad bin Khalifa Al Thani, abdicated.
 The most important positions in Qatar are held by the members of the Al Thani family and their close confidants.

 Both the Council of Ministers and Advisory Council (Majlis al-Shura), the latter which is made up of 35 appointed members, are chosen by the Emir.

-Qatar was a founding member of the Gulf Cooperation Council (GCC) and is a member of the Organization of the Petroleum Exporting Countries (OPEC), the Arab League and Organization of Islamic Cooperation.
+Qatar was a founding member of the Gulf Cooperation Council (GCC) and is a member of the Organization of the Petroleum Exporting Countries (OPEC), the Arab League and the Organization of Islamic Cooperation.
 It joined the United Nations in 1971 and the World Trade Organisation (WTO) in 1996.

+Qatar is the richest country in the world per capita (US$110,000), with recent steady GDP growth of around 6 per cent per annum.
+Qatar’s main economic driver remains its LNG sector.
 Qatar has enjoyed strong economic growth as a result of the massive investments in its hydrocarbons industry.
 Qatar’s oil reserves total 15 billion barrels and its gas reserves are around 800 trillion to 900 trillion cubic feet from the giant North Gas Field (the second-largest reservoir of natural gas in the world, shared jointly with Iran).
 Qatar is now the world’s largest producer of liquefied natural gas (LNG), with a capacity of more than 31 million metric tons per annum.
 The oil and gas sector represents over 60% of Qatar’s GDP.

 Qatar’s industrial base is located at Messaieed, 45 kms south of Doha on the east coast of the peninsula.
 It includes a refinery with a 140,000 barrels per day (bpd) capacity, a fertiliser plant for urea and ammonia, a steel plant and a petrochemical complex, with several new petrochemical plants planned.

 Economic diversification has emerged as a high priority in Qatar and significant opportunities exist across a range of fields such as infrastructure development, construction, transport, hospitality and event management.
-The Qatar 2022 FIFA World Cup requires a major investment in Qatar’s infrastructure, with over $600 billion allocated for this purpose.
-This includes a new international airport, ports, rail networks, road upgrades, hotels and stadiums.

 Qatar is attracting major global educational institutions to its “Education City” in Doha, in line with its aim of becoming a centre of educational excellence in the Gulf region.